SylviaOne/Repo-hub/README.md

-## People are shocked to discover I have a police record but I love their greatest hits!
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up